microsoft/trident/trident_api/docs/trident-api.md

 | **Type**     | `string` |
 | **Required** | Yes      |

 **Description:** Name of the RAID array.

-This will be used for creation
+This is used to reference the RAID array on the system.
+For example, `some-raid` will result in `/dev/md/some-raid` on the system.

 ----------------------------------------------------------------------------------------------------------------------------